Mrs A Wright

 -investigate the process of mummification

--design and create canopic jars
+-design a canopic jars

 They Made a Difference